Summary

 cat ~/.ssh/id_ed25519.pub

-Copy the output and add it to your GitHub account at Settings > SSH and GPG keys > New SSH key.
-Test the connection:
+The output should be copied and added to the GitHub account at Settings > SSH and GPG keys > New SSH key.
+Connectivity can be tested as follows:

 ssh -T git@github.com